hamza-usmani/other-python-programs/README.md

 - Small program with minimal functionality:
     - extract a specific zip from a dir
     - zip certain filename (extension) files from a dir
+    - test files: zip only the .doc or .txt files in testfiles dir